Polyneue/hubblejs-default-theme/README.md

 ```

 ## Metrics
 There are a variety of ways to measure the performance of a website, for HubbleJS I decided to use Google Chrome's [Lighthouse](https://developers.google.com/web/tools/lighthouse/) audit, as it seems to be a standard available to everyone.
+The following results are from a site using the topography pattern, with 8 repositories, 3 gists, and 3 contributing repositories.

 | Performance | Accessibility | Best Practices | SEO |
 | ----------- | ------------- | -------------- | --- |
 |          94 |           100 |             94 |  89 |

-##### This test was run on a site using the topography pattern, with 8 repositories, 3 gists, and 3 contributing repositories.

 ## Versioning